 Originally self taught, I began using photography within the constraints of art whilst still a teenager.
 After coming out of heroin addiction at 24 years old, I studied photography at City of Bristol College - then later at London College of Communication, before moving back to Bristol where I live today.
-I am currently undertaking a Masters in Documentary Photography at University of South Wales.

 My work has been shown in various independent venues and has been featured in publications including The i, Arts Narratives and Edge of Humanity magazine.